 - 15-25 degrees – Your base layer plus what is comfortable for your individual body.
 Some athletes need an addition of a vest or additional top & bottom others may not.
 Learn what works for you!
 Always wear a hat at these temperatures.
 Gloves or mittens depending on your own personal preference.

 - 0 to 15 degrees – Your base layer, plus a secondary layer of a fleece top or vests and tights/sweat pants over the long underwear, and the third layer is your Peak Nordic Jacket & your Wind Pants.
 Ski buff/ear muffs/balaclava and hat.
 Mittens would be highly suggested.
-Face Cream for wind & cold protection (suggest “Warm Skin” which our club sells).
+Face Cream for wind & cold protection (suggest “Warm Skin”).

 High Winter Winds will affect your choices at all the different temperatures as will skiing in sunshine versus skiing at night (no radiant heat from the sun)!